michaelsage/MagicMirror/README.md

 DIY Dads building a MagicMirror the hardware.

 If you want to extend your mirror further you are best to head to the Magic Mirror offical site at https://magicmirror.builders/

-Drop me a message in the dadsnetwork facebook group if you need any help.

 # Quick Tips